sap-tutorials/Tutorials/tutorials/cp-aibus-dar-swagger-automl-model/cp-aibus-dar-swagger-automl-model.md

     !![Training Job Status Execute](png-files/job-status-execute.png)

 3. In the response, you find again the current status of your training job along with other details.
 Immediately after creation of the training job, the status is `PENDING`.
 Shortly after, it changes to `RUNNING` which means that the model is being trained.
-The training of the sample data usually takes about 5 minutes to complete but may run longer, up to a few hours due to limited availability of resources in the production environment.
+The training of the sample data usually takes about 5 minutes to complete but may run longer, up to a few hours due to limited availability of resources in the production or trial environments.
 You can check the status every now and then.
 Once training is finished, the status changes to `SUCCEEDED` which means the service has created a machine learning model and you can proceed.

     !![Training Job Status Response](png-files/job-status-response.png)